nisar86/js-racer-turbo/README.md

 * **New Game textures and colors**:
  * **Sprites**: New Sprites of the Car and all game elements.
  * **Landscapes**: New day and night landscapes composed of background images and colors.
+ * **The landscape controls** in the settings menu allow you to change the landscape and set the frequency of the change every number of laps.
  * **Dynamic colors**: Most of the elements have a continuous cycle of colors (ranging from an initial color to a final color), these colors also change according to the landscape and current events (Turbo), or elements (Finish Line) of the game.
 * **Weather effects**: Graphic effects of the weather conditions.
  * **Snow**: Particle effect that simulates snow (*connected to game events and car controls*).